LagerNVS: Latent Geometry for Fully Neural Real-time Novel View Synthesis: Limitations

 \section{Limitations}

-Our model is not capable of high-quality hallucination of unseen regions, and exhibits blurry renderings with block artifacts when rendering unobserved regions.
+Our model is trained with identical camera intrinsics for all source images, equal to target camera intrinsics.
+As a consequence, providing source images with different focal lengths or different target camera intrinsics can lead to deteriorated performance.
+A more general version of the model should be trained to respond correctly to an arbitrary target focal length and relax the constraint that focal lengths are the same within the source cameras and with the target camera.
+This could be achieved by focal length randomization during training.

+Next, the model is not capable of high-quality hallucination of unseen regions, and exhibits blurry renderings with block artifacts when rendering unobserved regions.
 Occasionally, when rendering a video, such block artifacts result in an impression of flicker, which often stems from uncertainty in geometry estimation, unobserved regions, or difficulty in estimating source camera poses.
 Additionally, regions with high-frequency patterns, such as grass or trees, are systematically poorly represented by our model---investigating this failure mode is an interesting avenue for future work.
 Moreover, our model is suited only to static data, did not include humans in the training data, and did not include images with distortion (e.g., fish-eye).
 As a consequence, we do not expect the model to work well in such scenarios.